V2025-01-06

 Definitions:

-IB1 facilitates Icebreaking by operating the following groups:
+IB1 provides a secretariat service to facilitate Icebreaking by operating the following groups:

 Name | Purpose | Decision making role | Mandatory? |